bbadzioch/MTH309_F2019/docs/jupyter.md

 in a terminal (Mac and Linux) or command prompt (Windows).
 Once you execute this command, a web browser will open showing the  Jupyter Notebook dashboard.
 Here is a short video which demonstrates basic functionality of the Jupyter Notebook.
-Watching the first 4 minutes or so will be enough to get started.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/BJnro9jQ3fE"